DEATH IS FOREVER. THERE IS NO UN-DOING IT.

 - INVOLUNTARY EUTHANASIA – conducted against the will of the patient.

-- Euthanasia is illegal in Australia.
-In New South Wales, both euthanasia and physician-assisted suicide carry heavy penalties under criminal law.
+- In New South Wales, both euthanasia and physician-assisted suicide currently carry heavy penalties under criminal law.
 Under the NSW Crimes Act 1900, a person found guilty of engaging in active voluntary euthanasia could be convicted of murder and face in life in prison.
 Also, a person aiding or abetting the suicide of another person could face up to 10 years in prison.

 THE EFFECTS OF EUTHANASIA